MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-update-currencies.md

 Because exchange rates fluctuate constantly, additional currency equivalents in your system must be adjusted periodically.
 If these adjustments are not done, amounts that have been converted from foreign (or additional) currencies and posted to the general ledger in LCY may be misleading.
 In addition, daily entries posted before a daily exchange rate is entered into application must be updated after the daily exchange rate information is entered.

-The **Adjust Exchange Rates** batch job is used to manually adjust the exchange rates of posted customer, supplier, and bank account entries.
+The **Adjust Exchange Rates** batch job is used to manually adjust the exchange rates of posted customer, vendor, and bank account entries.
 It can also update additional reporting currency amounts on G/L entries.

 > [!TIP]
 > You can use a service to update exchange rates in the system automatically.
 For more information, see [To set up a currency exchange rate service](finance-how-update-currencies.md#to-set-up-a-currency-exchange-rate-service).
 However, this does not adjust exchange rates on already posted transactions.
 To update exchange rates on posted entries, use the **Adjust Exchange Rates** batch job.